yoko-vicky/My-Todos/README.md

 ## About the Project

 This project is based on the [Odin Project: Todo List](https://www.theodinproject.com/courses/javascript/lessons/todo-list).
+In this application, you can create new projects, and inside the project, create todos by setting title, description, due date, and priority.
+This app is using the local storage in your browser, so after creating to-do lists, if you refresh your browser, you can check your todos while the data is storing in your local storage.

 A list of commonly used resources that I find helpful is listed in the acknowledgments.